 The after-tax returns are for Class A Shares only.
-The after-tax returns for Class C, Institutional, Service, Investor and Class R6 Shares will vary.
+The after-tax returns for Class C, Institutional, Service, Investor and Class R6 Shares, and returns for Class R Shares (which are offered exclusively to employee benefit plans), will vary.
 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 In addition, the after-tax returns shown are not relevant to investors who hold Fund Shares through tax-deferred arrangements such as 401(k) plans or individual retirement accounts.